 Student Support Network (SSN)

 The Student Support Network consists of representatives from various departments on campus that work closely with students.
-The SSN meets weekly during the academic year to confidentially discuss intervention with those students who appear to be experiencing difficulties.
+The SSN meets regularly during the academic year to confidentially discuss intervention with those students who appear to be experiencing difficulties.
 Problems students encounter are diverse, and include poor academic performance, adjustment issues, health problems, emotional issues, disruptive behavior in the classroom or residence halls, financial difficulties, encounters with Campus Safety regarding drug use or other infractions of campus policy, and family concerns.

 The function and purpose of the SSN is: